Skip to content

 Tommy supervises the Mac Mini setup — quality assurance by feline

 Sanctum’s public install path is the Homebrew tap at Ogilthorp3/homebrew-sanctum.
-The tap installs the sanctum-cli Python application, which then orchestrates everything else (cloud backup setup, first backup, restore canary, all of it).
+The tap installs the sanctum-cli Python application, which orchestrates everything else — AI setup, network pairing, cloud backup, and a restore canary.

 1. Install Homebrew if you don’t already have it.